gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

-An SCTP endpoint wanting to be able to initiate a protected SCTP restart needs to store securely and persistently the restart keys, and related DTLS epoch, indexed so that when performing a restart with the peer endpoint it had a protected SCTP association which can identify the right restart key and DTLS epoch and initialize the restart DTLS key context for when restarting the SCTP association.
+An SCTP endpoint wanting to be able to initiate a protected SCTP restart needs to store securely and persistently the restart keys, and related DTLS epoch, indexed so that when performing a restart with a peer endpoint, the restarting endpoint can identify the right restart key and DTLS epoch and initialize the restart DTLS key context for when restarting the SCTP association.

 The keys and epoch need to be stored securely and persistently so that they survive the events that are causing the protected SCTP restart procedure to be used, for instance a crash of the SCTP stack.
-The security considerations for persistent secure storage of key material is further discussed in
+The security considerations for persistent secure storage of key material are further discussed in
 {{sec-consideration-storage}}.

 A DTLS chunk using the restart DTLS key context is identified by